DESI Dark Secrets: Concluding remarks

-This is a brief summary of our takeaways: \begin{enumerate} \item While $\Lambda$CDM is an acceptable fit, the DESI results -- both DR1 and DR2 -- favor a bump in $H(z)$ relative to $\Lambda$CDM of a few percent around $z\simeq 0.5$, cf.~Fig.~\ref{H2ALL}.
-Such a bump also leads to a step-like decrease in $D_M$ and $D_V$ around $z\simeq 0.5$.
+\item While $\Lambda$CDM is an acceptable fit, the DESI results—both DR1 and DR2—favor a bump in $H(z)$ relative to $\Lambda$CDM of a few percent around $z\simeq 0.5$, cf.~Fig.~\ref{H2ALL}, as described by their $w_0w_a$ model.
+Such a bump leads to a percent-level, step-like change in $D_M$ and $D_V$ around the same redshift.

-\item Both the best-fit $w_0w_a$ DESI-only model ($\Omega_M = 0.4$, $w_0=0.016$ and $w_a=-3.69$) and the best-fit $w_0w_a$ DESI+ model ($w_0=-0.7$ and $w_a=-1$) describe a dark-energy component that achieves a maximum energy density around $z\simeq 0.5$, cf. Figs.~\ref{rhoDE} and \ref{H2DESI+}, falling off rapidly earlier and later.
-This odd behavior reflects an EOS parameter that crosses the phantom divide at $z\simeq 0.5$.
+\item Both the best-fit $w_0w_a$ DESI-only model ($\Omega_M = 0.4$, $w_0=0.016$ and $w_a=-3.69$) and the best-fit $w_0w_a$ DESI+ model ($w_0=-0.7$ and $w_a=-1$) describe a dark-energy component that achieves a maximum energy density around $z\simeq 0.5$, cf. Fig.~\ref{rhoDE}, falling off rapidly earlier and later.
+Within the $w_0w_a$ parameterization, $w(z) = -1$ at the same redshift.
+This redshift is also the pivot point for DESI—namely, where it most precisely constrains $w$.

+\item The $w_0w_a$ parameterization is limited in its ability to model dark energy, allowing only four generic behaviors: monotonically increasing or decreasing, or with a maximum or minimum, determined by which quadrant $\alpha = 1+w_0+w_a$ and $w_a$ fall in, cf., Fig.~\ref{quads}.
+Further, $w_0w_a$ is a one-dimensional parameterization of scalar field models, and unless $\beta$ is small, it cannot represent scalar field dark energy to the sub-percent level needed for the DESI results, cf., ~Fig.~\ref{precision}.
+Within the $w_0w_a$ parameterization, $w=-1$ can only be achieved by $\alpha = w_a = 0$ ($\equiv \Lambda$), or at $z= z_0$ for $w_a/\alpha = 1 + z_0$, at the minimum value of $\rho_{DE}$ ($\alpha ,w_a > 0$) or at the maximum value of $\rho_{DE}$ ($\alpha , w_a >0$).

+\item Two important features of the DESI data remain unexplained.
+First, what is driving the DESI preference for a peaked energy density at the pivot point ($z \simeq 0.5$)—the need to have $w=-1$ at the pivot point or the need for dark energy to be peaked?
+(There is some evidence for the latter, cf.~Sec.~\ref{w0wa_revisited}.)
+Second, while the redshift bins are very broad, $\Delta z/z \sim {\cal O}(1)$, unless the effective redshift is correctly specified to four significant figures, $\chi^2$ can change by a unit or more.

-\item We have studied four scalar-field dark energy models, each described by a single additional parameter $\beta$ which for $\beta \rightarrow 0$ reduces to $\Lambda$CDM.
-While they can reproduce an expansion rate history very similar to the best $w_0w_a$ models, none of them fit the data well as the best $w_0w_a$ models.
-For small $\beta$, the predictions of the scalar field models can be characterized by a single parameter, the dimensionless initial slope of the scalar potential, and so are equivalent to one another.
+\item Our scalar-field dark energy models are described by a single additional parameter $\beta$, with $\beta \rightarrow 0$ reducing to $\Lambda$CDM.
+These models can closely reproduce an expansion rate history of the best $w_0w_a$ models, but none fit the DESI data well as the best $w_0w_a$ models.
+For small $\beta$, the predictions of scalar-field models can be characterized by a single parameter, the dimensionless initial slope of the scalar potential.

+\item Under the Bayesian Information Criterion (BIC), the best-performing model based on the DESI DR1 and DESI DR2 results is $\Lambda$CDM, favored over both a scalar field and the $w_0w_a$ model.

-\item The DESI results favor a $w_0w_a$ model over a scalar field model, while the Pantheon+SH0ES type Ia supernovae results favor a massive scalar field model with $\beta \sim 1$ over a $w_0w_a$ model.
+\item While the DESI results favor a $w_0w_a$ model over a scalar-field model, the Pantheon+ type Ia supernovae results favor a massive scalar field model with $\beta \sim 1$ over a $w_0w_a$ model.